MillenaryMan/CAMPS-Server/Install Server.md

 ## 3. Authenticate.
 > [!NOTE]
-> Git will prompt you to enter username and password or access token.
+> Git will prompt you to enter password or access token.
->
-> Username: campsserver@hotmail.com
 >
 > Token: qfzh6rwvf4c6in5f6sxwlioubkcvqg5ksv6hf4e55wjlaxqoqn4a (Will expire 1 January 2025)